Consistent energy-momentum trace couplings of fluids

-The modifications of Eq.~\eqref{seq} and Eq.~\eqref{Jeq} are due to matter tensor couplings which contribute to the temperature and chemical potential.
-Since the matter tensor of a fluid will always depend on the particle number density, the term $\upmu_{\rm tr}$ will in general contribute to the fluid's equations of motion.
+The modifications of Eqs.~\eqref{seq} and~\eqref{Jeq} are due to matter tensor couplings which contribute to the temperature and chemical potential.
+Since the matter tensor of a fluid will always depend on the particle-number density, the term $\upmu_{\rm tr}$ will in general contribute to the fluid's equations of motion.